- Solicitors For Business

 - Copyright -protection for the expression of ideas, including literary, dramatic and artistic expression

 - Trade marks - marks and brands used by a trader to distinguish its products or services from those of other traders, whether registered or unregistered

-- Passing off - this prevents a person falsely passing off their products or services as being associated with another established provider of products or services
+- Passing off - the process by which a fraudulent business falsely passes off their products or services as being associated with another established provider

 - Design rights - provides both registered and unregistered protection for the appearance of the whole or part of a product